giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 - "_Half-open"_ scans
 - "Stealth" scans.

+Why it's called "Stealth" scans
 SYN scans are often not logged by applications listening on open ports, as standard practice is to log a connection once it's been fully established.

-If a port is closed then the server responds with RST TCP packet.
-If the port is filtered by a firewall then the TCP SYN packet is either dropped, or spoofed with a TCP reset.
+When sending TCP request w/ SYN flag
 - Basically the same as how TCP w/ SYN flag request
 In this regard, the two scans are identical: the big difference is in how they handle _open_ ports.

 When receiving an open port
 -> After receiving a SYN/ACK from the server
--> SYN scans sends back a RST TCP packet
-(This prevents the server from repeatedly trying to make the request).
+-> SYN scan sends back a RST TCP packet (prevents the server from repeatedly trying to make the request).
 ![[Pasted image 20220703152536.png|250]]
 ![[stealthscan.png]]

-### Advantages of SYN Scan (-sS) for us as hackers:
+### Advantages of SYN Scan (-sS) for us hackers:
 -   Bypasses older Intrusion Detection systems as they are looking out for a full three way handshake.
 (This is often no longer the case with modern IDS solutions; it is for this reason that SYN scans are still frequently referred to as "stealth" scans).
 -  **==SYN scans are often not logged by applications==** listening on open ports, as standard practice is to log a connection once it's been fully established.
 -  ==**SYN scans are significantly faster== than a standard TCP Connect scan**.
 It **doesn't have to bother about completing/disconnecting from a three-way handshake** for every port thus making it faster.